China's CEFC chairman investigated for suspected economic crimes: source

 Shares in CEFC China Energy's listed subsidiary, CEFC Anhui International Holding , also slumped as much as 10 percent, the maximum allowed.

+His influence goes well beyond China.
+Czech President Milos Zeman appointed him as an adviser on economic policies in 2015.

+A spokesman for Zeman did not respond for request for comment on Thursday.

-(Reporting by Benjamin Kang Lim Additional reporting by Aizhu Chen and Elias Glenn in BEIJING, Andrew Galbraith in SHANGHAI, Julie Zhu in HONG KONG and Olesya Astakhova and Katya Golubkova in MOSCOW ; Writing by Josephine Mason; Editing by Lincoln Feast)
+(Reporting by Benjamin Kang Lim Additional reporting by Aizhu Chen and Elias Glenn in BEIJING, Andrew Galbraith in SHANGHAI, Julie Zhu in HONG KONG, Olesya Astakhova and Katya Golubkova in MOSCOW and Robert Muller in PRAGUE; Writing by Josephine Mason; Editing by Lincoln Feast and Nick Macfie)